nilswarsen/asclepius/README.md

 # Asclepius

-This package is meant to make some python functionality developed for ValueCare easily available for all of its employees.
+This package is meant to make some python functionality developed for ValueCare easily available to all of its employees.